Sjögren’s Syndrome - Symtoms & Treatment

 Treatment for dry mouth is equally important.
 Mouth dryness is uncomfortable, and it can lead to swallowing difficulties, dental decay, gum disease, mouth sores and swelling, stones and infection of the parotid gland inside the cheeks.

 There are two medications that may be prescribed: pilocarpine (Salagen) and cevimeline (Evoxas).
-Sometimes, Plaquenil is used and for serious cases prednisone, Imunan and Cytoxan have been used.
+Sometimes Plaquenil, prednisone, Imunan and Cytoxan have been used.